Jeronis de Soysa: Agriculture and infrastructure

-De Soya's agricultural properties in the up-country were mostly in the Hanguranketa, Haragama and Talatuoya areas which were then thick jungle with no roads.
+De Soya's agricultural properties in the up-country were mostly in the Hanguranketha, Haragama and Talatuoya areas which were then thick jungle with no roads.
 He took the lead and with an improvised measuring stick demarcated the areas to be cleared for road and tank building.
 He had a network of roads built and supplemented the village infrastructure by building reservoirs for irrigating paddy fields and chena cultivations.

-The large scale road building projects of de Soysa include the road from Mailapitiya to Hanguranketa and Haragama and the road from Haragama to Kolongaha and Maha Oya in the Central Province.
+The large scale road building projects of de Soysa include the road from Mailapitiya to Hanguranketha and Haragama and the road from Haragama to Kolongaha and Maha Oya in the Central Province.
 He also had the Polgasowita-Mattegoda-Delgahakanda roads of Salpiti Korale constructed.
 In 1839 he constructed the road from Galle road to Kospalankissa and several roads in Chilaw district.
 The roads from Telawela to Katubedda and Mampe, the Angulana road to Kuda-Kalapuwa and the Uyana road were also constructed in the Western Province.

 De Soysa was also an avid builder of tanks and reservoirs.
 In 1848 he rebuilt the ancient Malulla tank (Maloluwawe) at Hanguranketa.
 The Gonagama, Talatuoya, Naranvila, Kandewela and Gonawatte tanks and dams of the Central Province and the Moratuwa-Ratmalana tank in his home town are noteworthy.
 He also facilitated irrigation works at Kandewela and gifted land to the poor residents of Gonagama and Hanguranketa for cultivation.

 De Soysa also built the Tibotuwawewatte Ambalama in Haragama and the sprawling rest house and gardens at Moratuwa for public use.
 As a result of the medical and financial assistance given to the landslide victims of Kadugannawa, de Soysa's caravans were safeguarded by Saradiel, the Robin Hood of Ceylon.
 De Soysa had also met Puran Appu, a hero of the Matale Rebellion, who had on occasion disguised himself as a carter in spying missions to Kandy.